Tuwaiq-Cloud-Computing/Linux-Unit-Project/README.md

-# Atheer Alshehri & Basmah Bahubay
+# Atheer Alshehri & Basmah Bahubayl
 ##### Project Name :Riyadh Restaurants

 ##### Riyadh Restaurants :A program in which the user chooses the cuisine he wants, then a list of restaurants is shown to him based on the cuisine he chose, and he can see this list with or without ratings, according to his desire.